Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 and found they produced no problems other than The type attribute is unnecessary for JavaScript resources.
 I took this as a non critical error.

 I found in testing my elements were collapsing on top of each other when minimized to smaller screen sized, I therefore fixed my broken media queries and this resolved the issue.
 I was unable initally to allow my Maps Autocomplete function, and my JS code to relocate the map when the user clicked the image.
+I was able to resolve this after a quite a while.

 The return to the top Button which appears on upscroll on mobile.
 Access to github repository